status-im/nim-chronos/docs/src/tutorials/http_client/chapter2.md

 If you run this code, you'll see that it works and does in fact check your URIs.

-So, why is it the wrong solution?
-Because we check URIs in a blocking, synchronous, and therefore slow loop.
+While this approach is straightforward, it can be suboptimal for two reasons:

+1. **Session vs. request lifetime**: We are creating and closing a new session for every single request.
+This is inefficient because each session must establish its own connections.
+Reusing a single session for multiple requests allows Chronos to reuse underlying connections, reducing overhead.
-With this kind of solution, your app checks URIs one by one and the total time is the sum of the time spent getting a response for every single URI.
-This is hardly usable if you have as few as 20 URIs to check.
+2. **Sequential waiting**: Your app checks URIs one by one, waiting for each to finish before starting the next.
+The total execution time is the sum of all request times.

+In many cases, serial execution is exactly what you want: for example, when you have limited resources or when requests depend on each other.

+But for our case, we want to make the requests concurrently because we plan to check many URLs that could potentially be slow to respond.

-## Correct Solution: Asynchronous Bulk Requests
+## Concurrent Requests

 We want Chronos to start all the requests at the same time and each other's result as soon as it's available.